-For those of us just tuning into the world of the intertubes, a "meme" is an on-running internet joke that can start anywhere: a news story, a picture, a video or even a celebrity's fashion choice.
+For those of us just tuning into the world of the intertubes, a "meme" is an on-running internet joke that can start anywhere: a news story, a picture, a video, or even a celebrity's fashion choice.
 People put their own take on the ridiculous occurrence and the rest is history.

-Examples of famous Memes include "epic FAIL", the Star Wars Kid and, of course, "LOLCATS".
+Examples of famous memes include "epic FAIL," the Star Wars Kid and, of course, "LOLCATS."
 Whole businesses have been built around memes... aren't you glad you live in this world?

 BUT, it turns out this video was a fake.

-So inevitably, people edited the movie, then people edited the edits and so on, as they did with the Star Wars kid.
-And much like the Star Wars kid, people started to add intense, dance-y or heavy background music to the video... but the best work came when people started adding AfterEffects.This is the most epic video that came out of this meme.
-The best part?
-The wizard.
+So inevitably, people edited the movie, then people edited the edits, and so on, as they did with the Star Wars kid.
+And much like the Star Wars kid, people started to add intense, dance-y, or heavy background music to the video... but the best work came when people started adding AfterEffects.

-This got the attention of the BBC, who did a special on this prank.
-At one point in the story they showed a comment left on YouTube "I’m 12 Years old, what is this" and thus this meme was born.
+This got the attention of the BBC, who did a special on the prank.
+At one point in the story they showed a comment left on YouTube, "I’m 12 years old, what is this," and thus this meme was born.
 Like many of the great memes, it’s a macro designed for trolls, when newbs don’t realize they are being trolled so a photoshopped variant of this meme is posted.

 Obviously, this is funny in and of itself.
-But it only got all the more hilarious when the mother’s head was edited out and some random crazy head took her place every time you saw a new picture.
-This one, in particular, RULES.
+But it only got all the more hilarious when the mother’s head was edited out and some random head took her place every time you saw a new picture.
+This one in particular RULES.